Angelena Bonet

-Angelena Bonet (born Elena Louise Bennett; 13 May 1976) is an Australian model, actress, documentary filmmaker, and singer-songwriter.
+Elena Louise Bennett (born May 13, 1976), known professionally as Angelena Bonet, is an Australian model, actress, documentary filmmaker, and singer-songwriter.

 Early life

-Bonet was born on 13 May 1976 in Sydney as the youngest of five children to James Patrick Bennett, an IT/finance manager and Geraldine Louise Bennett, a physiotherapist specialising in children with neurodevelopmental disabilities.
-She was raised as a Catholic, in line with her father's beliefs, to which she later adopted the confirmation name 'Angela'.
+Bonet was born on May 13, 1976 in Sydney, Australia and is the youngest of five children to James Patrick Bennett and Geraldine Louise Bennett, a physiotherapist specializing in children with neurodevelopmental disabilities.
+She adopted the confirmation name "Angela".

 Bonet attended Denistone East Primary School, Marist Sisters' College, Woolwich, then St. Patrick's College, Dundas.

 Career

-Modelling career
+Modeling

-Bonet was discovered at a hair salon in Sydney at the age of 18 while attending Williams Business College for Travel & Tourism / Secretarial studies.
-She later debuted as Elli Bennet as a model for Vogue Australia magazine.
+Bonet was discovered at a hair salon in Sydney at the age of 18.
+She debuted as Elli Bennet as a model for Vogue Australia magazine.
 Bonet modelled in major cities internationally and at home in Australia, where she was dubbed as an "Australian Supermodel" on Network Ten.
 She has been featured on the cover of Inside Sport magazine, FHM magazine, and served as a covergirl for the 'Sportsmodel of the Year' issue.

-Film and television career
+Film and television

-Bonet starred in several film and television productions, including the US TV Series JAG, Ghostly Encounters, My Husband My Killer, and Breakers, and also played the lead role in Canadian rock band Silverstein's film clip "American Dream".
+Bonet starred in several film and television productions, including the JAG, Ghostly Encounters, My Husband My Killer, and Breakers, and also played the lead role in Canadian rock band Silverstein's film clip "American Dream".
 She was the featured host for NBC's AOF International Film Festival series and hosted the 'FIFA World Cup Show' in Canada (2010).
-She has also served as a judge in the Miss USA and Miss Teen USA Pageants in Vermont (2010), and has been the opener for the talk show "The Tonight Show with Jay Leno".
+She has also served as a judge in the Miss USA and Miss Teen USA Pageants in Vermont (2010), and has been the opener for the talk show The Tonight Show with Jay Leno.
 Bonet has been featured on Australia's Network Seven Broadcast of The 6th Annual Foxtel AACTA Awards held at The Star, Sydney, Australia.

-Music career
+Music

 During her modelling career, Bonet began venturing into music and collaborated with her then-partner, Erick Deeby.
 Deeby became mentor to Bonet, and helped develop her sound whilst living in Kings Cross, Sydney.
 Following the death of Deeby, she moved to be with her family in Orange, NSW and composed the lyrics and melody to the instrumental pieces of music Deeby had written and recorded at his music studio for her.
 The song featured in her debut documentary film Angelena: Change The World and won 'Best Original Song' at the Indie Fest Film Awards (2017).
 She later independently released her EP "Tragic Fairytale" and "Angelena: Change The World" (Original Soundtrack Album) under her own Record and Publishing label Crystal Heart Records.